Hey bloggers! I’m Alex, and today we’re going to be jamming over 7 reasons why your blog is not making money and how to fix it.

 - Basically, EVERYTHING

 We bought $1500 courses that didn’t work, purchased software that sucked, and made TONS of mistakes.
-And it was all worth it:
+But it was ALL worth it and our income reports will show you that.

 Those are a large portion of the sales that we have made in the first year of registering our blog name on September 25th, 2015.
 But that also isn’t including our Paypal sales, which represent another $30,000 or so.